Dorina Neave: In Britain

 Sir Thomas Neave died in 1940.
-That winter, Dagnam Park was requisitioned for the use of the army.
-Some of Lady Dorina's Turkish friends came to help her pack up her belongings.
-Her dower house (Dagnam Priory) and Llys Dulas had also been requisitioned, leaving Lady Dorina homeless.
+That winter, Dagnam Park was requisitioned for the use of the British Army.
+Some of Lady Neave's Turkish friends came to help her pack up her belongings.
+Her dower house (Dagnam Priory) and Llys Dulas had also been requisitioned, leaving her homeless.
 Fortunately, she was able to find a flat in Albany, Piccadilly.
-When Anthony Eden opened the Turkish House (Londra Türk Halkevi) in Fitzhardinge Street to foster Anglo-Turkish relations, he requested Lady Dorina's help.
+When Anthony Eden opened the Turkish House (Londra Türk Halkevi) in Fitzhardinge Street to foster Anglo-Turkish relations, he asked Lady Neave to help with it.
 Sir Wyndham Deedes, the Chairman of the Halkevi, asked her to undertake the social side of the Turkish House.
 The fortnightly Turkish Ladies' "At Homes" which she organized became a popular feature, attended by society ladies, representatives of all the British Armed Services and, when America came into the war, many of the officers and members of the American Embassy.

-Apart from her books about Turkey, Lady Dorina has historical significance as the last of the "landed gentry" to live in Dagnam Park, before the policies of Britain's post-war Labour government constrained her to reside in her second home in Anglesey, owing to a compulsory purchase order made by the LCC.
+Lady Neave was the last of the landed gentry to live in Dagnam Park, before the policies of Britain's post-war Labour government constrained her to reside in her second home in Anglesey, owing to a compulsory purchase order made by the London County Council to take over Dagnam Park.
 This, however, would lead to the demise of the property and its eventual demolition in 1950.
-Many features of the estate are only remembered via Lady Dorina's memoirs, including a bathing pool which locals originally believed to be a fish pond.
-The Neaves sold Llys Dulas in the early 1950s.
-Lady Dorina is buried in the cemetery at St Thomas's Church, Noak Hill.
-Dorina Neave - a breed of rose - is named after her.
+Many features of the estate are only remembered via Lady Neave's memoirs, including a bathing pool which locals originally believed to be a fish pond.
+The Neaves sold Llys Dulas in the early 1950s, and Lady Neave is buried in the cemetery at St Thomas's Church, Noak Hill.
+Dorina Neave – a breed of rose – is named after her.